 A marksman living in exile is coaxed back into action after learning of a plot to kill the President.
-Ultimately double-crossed and framed for the attempt, he goes on the run to find the real killer and the reason he was set up.
+After being double crossed for the attempt and on the run, he sets out for the real killer and the truth.

 Based on the true story of Daniel Lugo (Mark Wahlberg) a Miami bodybuilder who wants to live the American dream.
 He would like to have the money that other people have.
 So he enlists the help of fellow bodybuilder Adrian Doorbal (Anthony Mackie) and ex-convict, Christian bodybuilder Paul Doyle (Dwayne Johnson).
 Their kidnapping and extortion scheme goes terribly wrong since they have muscles for brains and they're left to haphazardly try to hold onto the elusive American dream.Written by

 16 of 18 people found this review helpful.